thetastate1/RedSeaHA/README.md

 4. Home Assistant HACS node-red companion integration Use HACS to find and install Node-RED Companion https://zachowj.github.io/node-red-contrib-home-assistant-websocket/guide/custom_integration/
-5. IP addresses or local host names of your RedSea devices Note that if using IP addresses, set up the devices as static / reserved IP addresses using your router configuration

-INSTALL FLOW
+### INSTALL FLOW

 5. Download or copy and paste the flow from this repository into a new node-red flow using the import menu

-CONFIGURE FLOW
+### CONFIGURE FLOW

 6. Choose your Home Assistant server node in each of the blue Sensor Nodes -> Entity config -> Edit button -> Server
-7. Change the IP addresses / hostnames in each of the http request nodes to the corresponding RedSea devices.
-Note that no authentication is required on local devices.
+7. Enter your ReefBeat credentials in the function: *"Do this First: Enter ReefBeat Credentials Here Then Deploy Flow Then Trigger"*

-DEPLOY FLOW
+### DEPLOY FLOW

 8. Deploy the node-red changes using the Deploy button

-TEST FLOW
+### INITIATE CLOUD FLOW

-8. Use the test buttons to check connectivity and validate flow configuration
+8. Use the trigger: *"Trigger This Second"* to initiate connection for the first time
+9. Use the trigger: *"This Third"* to populate aquarium info

-CONFIGURE HA
+### CONFIGURE HA

 9. The devices and entities will be exposed under the Node-RED Companion integration in HA.
 Add these to your dashboard as required.
 10. Create automations (e.g. ReefMat roll replacement, Doser suppliment replacement, Feed mode for pumps)

-TODO
+## TODO

 1. Add overskimming and level sensors for Pump/Skimmer
-2. Work out payloads for Wavemaker.
-Currently have only found a mode value that can be used to monitor and change the mode.
-3. Add manual advance trigger for ReefMat
-4. Lights
+2. Lights
-5. Figure out what "st" and "pd" is for in setting pump values
+3. Figure out what "st" and "pd" is for in setting pump values
 6. Add manual doser capability and additional sensors
 7. ATO
 8. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor

-PAYLOADS
+## PAYLOADS

 Pumps